gseidler/The-MSX-Red-Book/the_msx_red_book.md

     Address...
 3D3BH

 This table is used by the Expression Evaluator to determine the precedence level for a given infix operator, the higher the table value the greater the operator's precedence.
-Not included are the precedences for the relational operators (64H), the "NOT" operator (5AH) and the negation operator (7DH), these are defined directly by the Expression and Factor Evaluators.
+Not included are the precedences for the relational operators (64H), the "`NOT`" operator (5AH) and the negation operator (7DH), these are defined directly by the Expression and Factor Evaluators.

     79H ... +       46H ...
 OR
     79H ... -       3CH ...
 XOR